Tom Carper: Governor of Delaware

 Republican Governor Michael Castle was term-limited and unable to seek reelection in 1992.
 The result was what became known as "the Swap", with Castle seeking Carper's seat in the U.S. House of Representatives and Carper seeking the governorship.
 Neither faced substantive opposition for either post.

 Carper defeated Republican B. Gary Scott and was elected governor.
 He served two terms.
 Carper positioned himself as a moderate, business-oriented governor, emphasizing economic development and business recruitment.
 This included the prevention of the closure of the General Motors automobile operation near Newport, Delaware, and convincing pharmaceutical giant AstraZeneca to construct its new headquarters in the state.

 Carper led an ongoing effort to reduce income tax rates, eliminate the marriage penalty and estate tax, cut the public utility tax, and eliminate the gross receipts tax for many small businesses.
 Delaware's credit rating improved from among the worst in the nation to AAA.
 Carper also retained Castle's standards-based education programs.
 Other programs included a fully funded Head Start program and a prescription-drug benefit for seniors.

 Carper had high approval ratings, but was criticized by some old-line Democrats and union leaders.

-As a tribute to Fahey, who had been a youth mentor, then-Governor Carper also became a mentor, and began actively promoting mentoring programs throughout Delaware's business community.
+As a tribute to Anne Marie Fahey, who had been a youth mentor before her death, then-Governor Carper also became a mentor, and began actively promoting mentoring programs throughout Delaware's business community.
 As a result, by the end of his last term, Delaware held the highest per-capita ratio of youth mentors in the country.
 Carper also established the Delaware Mentoring Council to help sustain this legacy.